oicr-gsi/robust-paper/response-to-reviewers.md

 > I think general advice to 'take care when calling external programs'
 > may be more appropriate.

 We've re-written this section more mindful of the package manager rule to follow and more explicitly pushing back against using external executables and services.
+We also include web services now for consideration.

 > built utility / package manager
 >